MAYZGitHub/mayz-protocol-contracts/docs/REINDEXING-DEEP-NEW.md

 ### 2. 💧 Liquidity

-- Any change in the UI is **multiplied by the total number of UIs minted**.
+- Any change in the IU is **multiplied by the total number of UIs minted**.
-- So, even a small change in the UI can require large liquidity if many UIs exist.
+- So, even a small change in the IU can require large liquidity if many UIs exist.

-#### Why we introduced decimals in UI
+#### Why we introduced decimals in IU

-To **allow changes that move small amounts of tokens** during reindex, MAYZ allows up to **2 decimal places** in the token quantities defined in a UI.
+To **allow changes that move small amounts of tokens** during reindex, MAYZ allows up to **2 decimal places** in the token quantities defined in a IU.

 - Without decimals, a small change would require handling very large token amounts.
 - With 2 decimals, reindexing can operate with fractional changes, reducing required liquidity per reindex operation.